Research Administration Policies

 Principal Investigators and others involved in management of sponsored awards are stewards of these awards and are financially accountable for using University resources wisely and executing these responsibilities with integrity.
 Every employee who conducts transactions that affect University funds must be in compliance with all University policies, applicable laws, regulations, and special restrictions.

 Penn State recognizes that management of sponsored programs is a collaborative effort.
-All individuals involved in sponsored programs are expected to have read and understood all applicable policies and procedures in the University Policy Manual in GURU.
+All individuals involved in sponsored programs are expected to have read and understood all applicable policies and procedures in the University Policy Manual.
 This includes policies and guidelines related to Intellectual Property, Research Administration, Research Protections, Safety, and Travel.
 Below are the responsibilities for each of the positions involved with the management of sponsored programs:

 - PRINCIPAL INVESTIGATOR: It is the Principal Investigator's (PI) responsibility to conduct and complete the scientific and scholarly work, submit satisfactory reports, meet the sponsor's application guidelines, oversee all aspects of subawards and subcontracts including the monitoring of the programmatic and financial performance and progress (See RAG80), and certify that terms and conditions of the award are fully met.
 The PI is responsible for all financial aspects of the award including the resolution of unallowable expenditures or over-expenditures.
 The PI also needs to ensure that all costs are reasonable, allocable, allowable and in compliance with sponsor requirements and regulations (See RA10).
 This includes the confirmation of effort performed on the award, as well as justification of all costs charged to the award as required and part of the original proposal.
 The PI must also understand and comply with RP06 – Disclosure and Management of Significant Financial Interests.